saulpw/visidata/docs/api/interface.rst

 .. data:: visidata.Sheet.topRowIndex

-Top row on the screen, as an index into ``TableSheet.rows``.
+Top row in the window, as an index into ``TableSheet.rows``.
 Settable.

 .. data:: visidata.Sheet.leftVisibleColIndex

-Leftmost column after key columns, as an index into ``TableSheet.visibleCols``.
+Leftmost column in the window (after key columns), as an index into ``TableSheet.visibleCols``.
 Settable.

 Cursor
 ======